henrikgb/Rubiks-2022-D3.js-LineChart-eksempel/README.md

 and was created in connection with a lecture at the Rubiks 2022 festival.

 ## Code description
+- DummyData.js contains dummy data as JavaScript objects which will be visualized in the line chart.
+- Stylesheet.css contains css classes utilized to style the line chart.
+- LineChart.js is a JavaScript class utilized to build the line chart.
-- index.html is a simple html file utilized to host the line chart.
+- Index.html is a simple html file utilized to host the line chart.
   - Inside the head there is a link to the css stylesheet.
   - Inside the body there is:
     - a div created to contain the line chart, and inside this div there is a select element intended to work as a dropdown menu,
     - there is a link to DummyData.js, LineChart.js, and to the d3.js library,
     - and there is a JavaScript object created of the LineChart.js class.
-- DummyData.js contains dummy data as JavaScript objects which will be visualized in the line chart.
-- stylesheet.css contains css classes utilized to style the line chart.
-- LineChart.js is a JavaScript class utilized to build the line chart.

 ## Description of LineChart.js
 LineChart.js is a JavaScript class utilized to build the line chart.